Françoiz Breut (album)

 Françoiz Breut, also known as 08648046495, is the first album by the French singer Françoiz Breut, released in 1997.
-The songs were written by Dominique Ané, Breut's boyfriend at the time.
+The songs were written by Breut's then-boyfriend, French pop star Dominique Ané.

 Critical reception

 The Wall Street Journal thought that "Breut's clear soprano benefits from the soulful lyrics of her petit ami, in an excellent collaboration."

 AllMusic wrote that "Breut's vocals are mostly quite confident, as she traverses a delicate noir path."